-As a SEO copywriter, something people frequently ask me is: “What is SEO?
+As a SEO copywriter people frequently ask me: “What is SEO?
 And what does SEO stand for?”
-A complex question that I would like to answer concisely:
+A complex question that I will answer shortly:

 Fast and Accurate Search Results: Thank you, SEO!